akintundejr4/Object-Retriever/README.md

 # Object-Retriever
-A program to grab configuration objects on distributed machines, relevant to position at time of creation.
+Command line tool to grab a specific format of configuration objects from target PC's.
+Relevant to my position at time of creation.